lehaifeng/T-GCN/README.md

 5 CGCN is the source codes for the paper named “Curvature graph neural network” published at Information Sciences which used ricci curvature information to model pivotal nodes.
 And STCGNN is the source codes for the paper named "Ollivier–Ricci Curvature Based Spatio-Temporal Graph Neural Networks for Traffic Flow Forecasting" which is a extension of CGCN in the filed of traffic forecasting.

-6 STGC-GNNs is the source codes for the paper named "STGC-GNNs: A GNN-based traffic prediction framework with a spatial-temporal Granger causality graph" at arxiv https://arxiv.org/abs/2210.16789.
+6 STGC-GNNs is the source codes for the paper named "STGC-GNNs: A GNN-based traffic prediction framework with a spatial-temporal Granger causality graph" published at Physica A: Statistical Mechanics and its Applications.

 7 iGCL is the source codes for the paper named "Augmentation-Free Graph Contrastive Learning of Invariant-Discriminative Representations" published at IEEE Transactions on Neural Networks and Learning Systems.